w3c/wai-quick-start/source/writing.html.erb.md

 ---
-title: Writing for Web Accessibility
+title: Tips on Writing for Web Accessibility
-subtitle: Tips for writing content
 status: editors-draft
 layout: guide
 ---

-These tips cover the basics of writing accessible web content.
-They are not an exhaustive list of requirements for web accessibility, but cover important points and provide links to help you find out more.

 {:.toc .no_toc}
 ## On this page